 To determine whether or not you have a port conflict that is preventing restores from the CrashPlan console, you must test connectivity with the destination.
 To troubleshoot a connection, you need to know the storage server address you are attempting to connect to.
-If you do not know the addresses and ports for your CrashPlan app, contact your CrashPlan administrator or contact our Customer Champions for support.
+If you do not know the addresses and ports for your CrashPlan app, contact your CrashPlan administrator or contact our technical support team.

 You can check in the

 Destinations section of the